Blog / General / A Straight-to-the-Point Guide to WooCommerce Custom Payment Gateways

 However, things aren’t as straightforward when you’re looking to add a completely different and not-so-popular local payment gateway, for instance.

-To tell the truth, no plugin offers a real custom payment solution in the way that doesn’t require you to have any knowledge of code.
-That said, there are plugins that allow your customers to submit their orders without making a payment.
+To tell the truth, no plugin offers a real custom payment gateway integration in the way that doesn’t require you to have any knowledge of code.
+That said, there are plugins that allow your customers to submit their orders without making a payment and mention their desired payment method in the notes, or accept payments through your custom payment gateway but in a more manual way.

 WooCommerce Custom Payment Gateway by WPRuby

-If you think you can make things work with that kind of a plugin, you can go ahead and install the WooCommerce Custom Payment Gateway plugin by WPRuby.
+If you think you can make things work with the first kind of plugin we mentioned above, you can go ahead and install the WooCommerce Custom Payment Gateway plugin by WPRuby.
 It allows your customers to submit an order without making a payment and mention in the notes the payment gateway they would like to use for their payment.

 WooCommerce custom payment gateway plugin